 Kingston HyperX Cloud Alpha Pro Gaming Headset

 A gaming headset is often classed as optional extra in a gaming setup, but for the real benefits of esports in schools, you'll want your students connected for vocal interaction.
 This is a very top-end model with a lower-than-most price.
-Yes, there are cheaper options out there, but then again, any headphones with a mic can do the job – we're laying out the best gaming dedicated options here.
+Yes, there are cheaper options available, but then again, any headphones with a mic can do the job – we're laying out the best gaming-dedicated options here.

 This investment gets you a dual-chamber design that results in deep bass notes and superb highs without distortion.
 It's also made with an aluminum frame, so it's solid and built to last.

 The Logitech G512 gaming keyboard is a fully fledged mechanical affair.
 That aluminum-magnesium alloy construction means it's built to last the violent button bashing that a gaming session will deal out.
 Since it will be getting a lot of use, across many students and years, it's a great choice for those who want to invest in something durable.

 On top of that, this is built for gaming with multicolored backlit keys that have three mechanical settings, including clicky and tactile feedback.
 It also has a USB pass-through, allowing you to run the mouse through this – so students can bring their own and easily plug in if needed.
 It also makes for easy charging for a device such as a smartphone – a very welcoming feature for students.

 Gaming specialist Razer offers a do-it-all gaming mouse in the Abyssus Essential that, as the name suggests, doesn't break the bank.
 This affordable option doesn't scrimp on features with LED lighting, adjustable weights, and a good selection of buttons.